rufset/issue-hamster/README.md

 $ mongod --dbpath=<absolutePathToWhateverDirYouWantToPutDataIn>
 ```

-in the root catalogue of the project open a console
-Compile the project and get Spring magic to happen with
+in the root catalogue of the project open a console, compile the project and get Spring magic to happen with

  ```sh
 $ mvn clean verify